heraclitus0/breast-cancer-prognosis-explainable-ml/README.md

 ## Overview

 This study develops and evaluates an explainable machine learning pipeline for breast cancer survival prediction using the METABRIC cohort.
-We demonstrate that fourteen routine clinical variables achieve competitive discriminative performance (AUC = 0.725, 95% CI: 0.707–0.757) without requiring expensive genomic profiling — and that SHAP-based explainability reveals clinically meaningful patterns, including a treatment effect signal embedded in HER2 status that the model learned without explicit treatment labels.
+We demonstrate that fourteen routine clinical variables achieve competitive discriminative performance (AUC = 0.725, 95% CI: 0.707–0.757) without requiring genomic profiling — and that SHAP-based explainability reveals clinically meaningful patterns, including a treatment effect signal embedded in HER2 status that the model learned without explicit treatment labels.

 ---